Geo96R/website-project/README.md

 inspiring to be better and share my knowledge if can is why i made this, While i don't have 500years of experience from the year 1525(Sorry was born too late) i can still make up with the passion i have for the field for the learning.
 Enjoy what i made, be happy be healthy work hard and believe in your self.

-**Current Version: v1.3** - GitOps with ArgoCD for automated K8s deployments
+**Current Version: v1.3** - Added ArgoCD GitOps demonstration and infrastructure improvements

 Note any and all here may be subject for future change if i want to scrape and redo stuff this why ill have versions you can use wayback archive(if they index this beautiful creation) to see previous version i will try keep it updated as much as possible wether it is new docker/k8s versions or next js. but life happens so be strong! and google away